 How to create a custom shape

-Sure, professional designers prefer to use other programs such as Corel Draw, Photoshop, etc. to modify the picture, photo, etc. or create a new object.
-But, why casual users should buy and master other tools than PowerPoint?
+Sure, professional designers prefer to use other programs, such as Corel Draw, Photoshop, etc., to modify the picture, the photo, etc., or create a new object.
+But why should casual users buy and master tools other than PowerPoint?

-Instead, you can use Edit Points, that can easily change any shape, even custom (see how to combine shapes to create a custom shape).
-The secret is that each shape in PowerPoint consists of a series of points that are connected by straight or curved lines.
+Instead, you can use Edit Points to easily change any shape, even custom (see how to combine shapes to create a custom shape).
+The secret is that each shape in PowerPoint consists of a series of points connected by straight or curved lines.
 You can adjust the positions of these points to change the shape of the object.